LECOMTE AND ESPECIALLY CLÉMENT BECOME MARTYRS

 FOR THE RIGHT

-In this movie of 1914 a Communard mob shoot them because Lecomte has come to seize the cannons, which Clément wants for the battle of Buzenval.
+In this movie of 1914 a Communard mob shoots them because Lecomte has come to seize the cannons, which Clément wants for the battle of Buzenval.

-- Lie of fact: since Buzenval took place in January 1871 and the attempt to seize the cannons in March, the film begins with an impossible point of departure.
+- Lie of fact: since Buzenval took place in January 1871 and the attempt to seize the cannons in March, that point of departure is impossible.

 - Lies by omission: Lecomte's order to fire on the crowd; Clément's role in June, and his approving the Buzenval attack that he knew suicidal.